KlaytonPagel/FrontEnd-practice/README.md

 I created a new HTML folder and file for notes on HTML.
 I added comments, descriptions, and examples for different situations.
 I have common elements that are used and how to use them.

+2/10/2024
+- CSS Notes

+Created a file for CSS Notes, I have notes for selectors, colors, backgrounds, borders, positions, and psuedo classes.